codegrits/CodeGRITS/README.md

     <img src="site/static/overview.png" width="600px" max-width="100%" alt="CodeGRITS Overview">
 </p>

 The [website](https://codegrits.github.io/CodeGRITS/)'s source code is stored in the `./site` folder of this repository and deployed via GitHub Pages.
 The [JavaDoc](https://codegrits.github.io/CodeGRITS/docs/index.html) documentation is located in the `./site/docs` folder of this repository.
-They are archived together with the source code in the Software Heritage.
+They are archived together with the source code in the Software Heritage for long-term preservation.

 The data collected by CodeGRITS can be used by empirical SE researchers to understand the behaviors of developers, especially those related to eye gaze.
 CodeGRITS also provides a [real-time data API](developer.md) for future plugin developers and researchers to design context-aware programming support tools.